SwastikBhattacharyya/machine-learning-practice/README.md

-# machine-learning-practice
+# Machine Learning Practice

-A collection of my machine learning practice codes and algorithms from tutorials.
+This repository serves as my personal playground for my Machine Learning practice projects and codes.
+This repository houses a collection of my hands-on practice codes, projects, and experiments.